SHOOTING THE MESSENGER

 Even reviewing the lower court’s decision according to this relaxed standard, the Court concluded that “the Johnsons have failed to allege sufficient facts to set forth a plausible claim for relief.”
 A complaint must be dismissed if it does not allege enough facts to state a claim to relief that is plausible on its face.
 A properly pleaded complaint must offer more than “’naked assertions’ devoid of ‘further factual enhancement.’”
 A claim has facial plausibility when the plaintiff pleads factual content that allows the court to draw the reasonable inference that the defendant is liable for the misconduct alleged.
 In other words, a complaint must include “more than an unadorned, the-defendant-unlawfully-harmed-me accusation.”

 The Johnsons’ complaint contained the bare assertion that “an inmate at the prison using a cellphone ordered a coconspirator outside of the prison to kill Captain Johnson.”
-The Fourth Circuit held that the Johnsons had failed to offer “any further factual enhancement to support their claims against the Defendants.
+The Fourth Circuit Court of Appeals held that the Johnsons had failed to offer “any further factual enhancement to support their claims against the Defendants.
 For example, the Johnsons’ complaint does not identify the wireless service provider who carried the alleged call or when the alleged call occurred.
 Without more factual allegations, it is impossible for a district court to assess the Johnsons’ claims.”

 The Court said that the complaint would leave the cellphone carriers unable to determine whether it carried the alleged call without more identifying information.

 The appellate court said that the Johnsons were free to file a new lawsuit if they could come up with additional information, because the district court dismissed the complaint without prejudice.
-However, “as currently drafted … the complaint resembles a prohibited fishing expedition rather than a properly pleaded complaint.”
+However, “as currently drafted… the complaint resembles a prohibited fishing expedition rather than a properly pleaded complaint.”